-This week’s #WineTips has been kindly writen by a local expert – New York wine expert and marketer Monika Elling, otherwise known as Winepro911: Wine America – bring on the Baco Noir?
+This week’s #WineTips has been kindly writen by a local expert – New York wine expert and marketer Monika Elling, aka Winepro911: Wine America – bring on the Baco Noir?

 As the #1 wine market in the world, the U.S. is at the forefront of the global wine buzz.
 However, for the moment, let’s refocus the conversation on the foundations, shall we?
 Here is a simplistic look at the evolution of Wine America, which is slowly turning into the American Wine Revolution.